Tomatillos: Physalis ixocarpa

 Classification and Historical Notes: Husk tomatoes have light-brown, papery husks (calyxes) that enlarge and cover the maturing fruits.
 The 2 most common cultivated species are the ground cherry and the tomatillo.
 Both have been cultivated in Central and South America for centuries, before even tomatoes.
 Ground cherries are so named because the cherry-sized fruits are borne near the ground.
 The leaves of ground cherries are hairy or fuzzy and the plants grow 1-2 ft. tall with lateral spreading growth.
 Tomatillos are larger-fruited, typically 1-3 in. diameter, and the plants grow 2-5 ft. tall with smooth leaves.
 Some varieties may grow 8 ft. or more with a ground-hugging growth habit.
 The Spanish name tomatillo is derived from the Indian name "tomatl."

-Culture: Culture of husk tomatoes is similar to tomatoes.
-(See Tomato section.)
+How to Grow: Growing husk tomatoes is similar to Growing Tomatoes.
 Ground cherries need no support, but tomatillos are best caged or trellised.

 Pests: In areas where husk worms are a problem, plant early-maturing varieties crops as early as possible in the spring.
 (Self-sown plants from the previous year's crop often geta head start on even the earliest plantings.)